 The Anzac Memorial has quietly graced Sydney’s Hyde Park for over eight decades with great dignity and simplicity as the principal memorial in New South Wales to all who have served the nation.
 It is both a public and a private place of contemplation, remembrance and ceremony.

-The Memorial is one of Australia’s finest and most distinctive Art Deco structures, a building both of its time and timeless, and one that is both grand and yet intimate.
+The Memorial is one of Australia’s finest and most distinctive Art Deco structures.
 It fuses the architecture of Bruce Dellit and the art of Rayner Hoff into a powerful symbol of courage, endurance and sacrifice, rendering acutely legible the very purpose of the building.

 The building is sited in a traditional gathering place for the Eora People and in Sydney’s oldest urban park.
 It is centred upon Sydney’s grand Beaux-Arts axis that stretches from the harbour and the Opera House along Macquarie Street and Hyde Park’s central promenade, terminating in the classic ensemble of the Pool of Reflection, encircling pathways, planting and stepped pavilion of the Memorial itself.